zer0ed/PHP-Nuke-modules/PHP-Nuke Theme/readme.txt

 6. Changelog
 ------------
+[v041223]
+* X-mas (Winter) theme added (with falling javascript snowflakes)
+* Added ThemeStats module (to see user stats on which themes they use!)
+* Fixed RDP-ExtraLite theme to include %bar pics (used for stats throughout the site, including ThemeStats)

 [v030613]
 * Fixed some bugs in phpBB admin templates
+* Holloween Theme Added

 [v030530]
 * Old gradient themes grays are now brighter (blockbody, copyright, topbar) from #CCCCCC to #DDDDDD